-If you want to rank higher in Google then you need links from other websites.
+If you want to increase your rankings for your Ipswich business in Google then you need links from other websites.
 SEO 101 is all about back-links to your website from other websites.

 Google considers back-links from other websites “votes” for your website.
 If you have more “votes” than your competitors than you will outrank them – generally.

 With that being said, what is every business going to try and do?

 They are going to try and get back-links from other websites.
 There is no big secret in ranking your website higher.
 Google cannot hide this.

 But now that the secret is out, ranking your website higher (getting links) really turned into the Wild Wild West.